Simon Greenstone Panatier

 Simon Greenstone Panatier is a law firm based in Dallas, Texas, specializing in personal injury litigation and tort liability.

 History

 The firm was founded as Simon, Eddins & Greenstone in 2005 by three lawyers from Waters & Kraus.

 Jeffrey Simon is one of the firm's founding partners.
 As of December 2015, Simon was head of the Texas Trial Lawyers Association.
 Simon holds an undergraduate degree from Colgate University and a law degree from the University of Texas.

-David Greenstone and Ronald C. Eddins received both their undergraduate and law degree from the University of Texas.

 Cases

 Simon Greenstone has represented numerous plaintiffs in asbestos-related cases, particularly victims of mesothelioma.
 In 2014, a Dallas County jury awarded a mesothelioma sufferer $18.6 million in damages, including $15 million in punitive damages.
 In April 2016 an Arizona federal jury awarded $17 million in a wrongful death action, the largest jury verdict in Arizona in 2016.

 On September 29, 2017, Simon filed a lawsuit on behalf of Upshur County in East Texas against a number of pharmaceutical companies for their role in creating and promoting the nation's opioid epidemic, the first time that a Texas county had sued the companies.